stellar/slingshot/spec.md

 _Cloak_ is a protocol for confidential assets based on [Bulletproofs](https://crypto.stanford.edu/bulletproofs/) zero-knowledge proof system. _Cloaked transactions_ exchange values of different “asset types” (which we call [flavors](#flavor)).

-The Rust implementation of the Interstellar Cloak is called [Spacesuit](https://crates.io/crates/spacesuit).

 * [Requirements](#requirements)
 * [Future directions](#future-directions)
 * [Definitions](#definitions)